 Make sure that you don’t just visually check them but do so with the actual tool as well.
-It may seem like everything is in order – but in fact, several parts may have sprung loose.
+It may seem like everything is in order.
+In fact, several parts may have sprung loose.

-If things have already been tightened and secured properly, the sound may be coming from the tank with no actual way to stop it – in which case, you will have to simply try to block the sound that comes from the tank.
+If things have already been tightened and secured properly, the sound may be coming from the tank with no actual way to stop it.
+In this case, you will have to simply try to block the sound that comes from the tank.

 FAQs and Answers about Silent Flush Toilets

 - How often do I need to clean and maintain my quiet flush toilet?

 In essence, for a quiet flush toilet to function quietly at all times, you need to maintain it often and with the right products.
 For instance, if you let buildups to form, it might cause the toilet to get even noisier.
 This is why you have to clean it thoroughly at least once a month, besides the usual cleanup you do daily/weekly.

 - Do larger quantities of water affect the loudness of the toilet?